Tuesday, 28 April 2026

 A first encounter

-Determine who is the defender/attacker, the defender will select a terrain card, the attacker chooses a side for his deployment.
-Game continues as normal and losses are noted.
+The role of attacker/defender is determined for the scenario.
+The defender selects a terrain card and the attacker chooses a side for his deployment.
+Game continues as normal.

 The third battle